Jau-Al/friendly-netstat/README.md

 # friendly-netstat

-Friendly-netstat gives you connected ports and programs or listening servers every X seconds.
+Friendly-netstat shows you connected ports and programs or listening servers every X seconds.

 The output is also written in connections[time].txt (in this script folder).
 The file is refreshed with the terminal output.